 Panasonic Lauded by Frost & Sullivan for Logiscend, Its Turnkey Solution Offering Material Visualization and Localization Capabilities

-The Logiscend system creates smart materials by combining the readability of ePaper with the IIoT trackability of RFID
+The Panasonic Logiscend System creates smart materials by combining the readability of ePaper with the IIoT trackability of RFID

-SANTA CLARA, Calif., June 10, 2021 /CNW/ -- Based on its recent analysis of the North American material flow management market, Frost & Sullivan recognizes Panasonic Corporation with the 2021 North American New Product Innovation Award for its Logiscend system offering.
+SANTA CLARA, Calif., June 15, 2021 /CNW/ -- Based on its recent analysis of the North American material flow management market, Frost & Sullivan recognizes Panasonic Corporation with the 2021 North American New Product Innovation Award for the Panasonic Logiscend System offering.
 The solution provides manufacturers with end-to-end visibility by combining ePaper label's ability to deliver visual instruction with Industrial Internet of Things (IIoT) solution's automated, RFID-based, and real-time tracking capabilities.
 The automated software suite includes individual modules for different applications that enable manufacturers to reduce costs and enhance operational efficiency.

 "Panasonic's smart material flow management solution is a direct result of its strategy to address scalability challenges arising from the growing prominence of IoT," said Ram Ravi, Industry Analyst at Frost & Sullivan.
 "Logiscend's unique ability to customize workflows is an important advantage as each plant and customer location is distinct, and a one-size-fits-all approach is not viable.
 While existing market solutions rely on software customization to perform this task, Logiscend's logic engine enables customers to create configurable workflow rules that provide flexibility and scalability."